 Yet in 1973, the Supreme Court of the United States ruled that a woman’s right to privacy outweighs the rights of the preborn to live.
 Since then, over 60 million children have lost their lives to abortion.
-In Kansas, we’re fighting back.

-We advance policies in Kansas to defend and promote the humanity of each life, which includes helping mothers choose life and protecting their health.
+We will continue to advance policies in Kansas to defend and promote the humanity of each life, which includes helping mothers choose life and protecting their health.
 We oppose policies that promote abortion, force taxpayers to pay for abortion, or require medical professionals and insurers to provide abortion services and coverage.
 Most importantly, we help train and equip the Church to advocate for life.

 Abortion refers to a voluntary medical procedure that is intended to end the life of a baby in the mother’s womb.
 There are two primary ways a woman can obtain an abortion.